1DanielSC/1DanielSC/README.md

 ### Hi there 👋

+My name is Daniel Sehn Colao, I'm a 20 year-old Computer Science student at Universidade Federal do Rio Grande do Norte (UFRN).

 <!--
 **1DanielSC/1DanielSC** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.